yiri20/startup/notes.md

 22: SSH<br>
 What will the following code using Promises output when executed?<br>
 It depends on the promise code provided, but typically promises either resolve successfully or reject with an error.<br>
+Event Listeners
+All DOM elements support the ability to attach a function that gets called when an event occurs on the element.
+These functions are called event listeners.
+Here is an example of an event listener that gets called when an element gets clicked.

+const submitDataEl = document.querySelector('#submitData');
+submitDataEl.addEventListener('click', function (event) {
+  console.log(event.type);
+});
+There are lots of possible events that you can add a listener to.
+This includes things like mouse, keyboard, scrolling, animation, video, audio, WebSocket, and clipboard events.
+You can see the full list on MDN.
+Here are a few of the more commonly used events.

+Event Category	Description
+Clipboard	Cut, copied, pasted
+Focus	An element gets focus
+Keyboard	Keys are pressed
+Mouse	Click events
+Text selection	When text is selected
+You can also add event listeners directly in the HTML.
+For example, here is a onclick handler that is attached to a button.

+<button onclick='alert("clicked")'>click me</button>